Things to See and Do in Andalucia

 Seville Marathon, the third largest in Spain, with 14,000 runners taking part.
 It is traditionally held on the third Sunday in February.
 The Seville Marathon is usually very fast due to the flat… More →

 The mild climate also attracts major international competitions to the area, both on the Costa del Sol and in major inland cities.
-In 2023, the two top global team events in the tennis… More →
+In 2023 and 2024, the two top global team events in the tennis… More →

 Costa del Sol has the ideal combination of climate for outdoor sports.
 Tennis remains consistently popular and attracts players of all ages.
 There are numerous tennis clubs on the Costa del Sol.… More →